ishamishra30/ETG-Inventory-Management-Assingment/README.md

  1)Generate Bills , 2)Update Inventory , 3)Purchase for Customer , 4)Add New Items to Inventory

 # ABOUT AUTHOR:
- My name is ISHA MISHRA ,studying in Bharati Vidyapeeth college of engineering for women in INFORMATION TECHNOLOGY(IT) department.
+ My name is Isha Mishra ,studying in Bharati Vidyapeeth college of engineering for women in INFORMATION TECHNOLOGY(IT) department.
 Completed 2nd year of engineering ,currently in 3rd year.
- Have keen interest in machine learning and exploring the new technologies going on.
+ Have keen interest in machine learning and exploring the new technologies.

 # ABOUT FEATURES:
 Here I basically used dictionary, lists,dumps,loads,etc to perform operations on this inventory.
 Also used file handling concept using python language.